SAP/sap-btp-service-operator/README.md

 ### 1. Namespace Level

+To associate namespace to a specific subaccount you have to maintain the access credentials to the subaccount in a secret which is dedicated for the specific namespace.
-You can associate a subaccount with a random or a centrally-managed namespace:
+Such secret can be located either in the namespace itself or in a centrally-managed namespace:
 #### Namespace Secret

 Define a secret named `sap-btp-service-operator` in the namespace.